wjbenfold/pi-clock/README.md

 An alarm clock running on a raspberry pi zero.

+## Usage

+From base directory of repo:

+`python src/start.py`

 ## Features

-* ...
+* Play music at the alarm time

 ## To do

-* Play music at the alarm time
 * Spin a local http server to show alarm time
 * Permit alarm time changing from UI
 * Either